-Before you start building your actual chatbot, develop a scheme of that conversation.
-A mind-map created with services like X-Mind or Coggle will do.
-It will make working on a chatbot easier, and you’ll never lose the string of logic.
+Before you start building your actual chatbot, develop a scheme for the conversation.
+A mind-map created with services like X-Mind or Coggle will help.
+It will make working on a chatbot much easier, and you’ll never lose the string of logic.

 Let’s structure three goals for our book shop: sell books, give recommendations, and promote a social project.
 The following script has been written in X-Mind.

 You have three default triggers: “After subscription,” “Standard reply,” and “Unsubscription from bot.”
 Learn all about trigger management here.

 Start with an “After subscription” trigger.
 Click “Edit the trigger,” change the text, add images, and delays like on the GIF below.